Updated for 2019 with more useful information about the CBeebies Land Hotel and Bugbies Room!

-When we decided that our next big trip would be a visit to Cbeebies Land in Alton Towers it seemed to naturally follow that we would also stay at the Cbeebies Land Hotel in the resort.
+When we decided that our next big trip would be a visit to CBeebies Land in Alton Towers it seemed to naturally follow that we would also stay at the CBeebies Land Hotel in the Alton Towers Resort.
 We knew that the stay would be more costly than we normally like but we felt it would be worth it.
 It turned out we were absolutely right.
 The hotel was one of the best bits of our stay and our only regret is that we didn’t spend enough time there.

-I have discussed in a previous post my problems with making the booking so I won’t go over old ground.
-My issues aside, the choice of rooms was a standard Bugbies room or a themed room.
-The theme options were Swashbuckle, Octonauts, Postman Pat, Something Special or In the Night Garden.
+The choice of rooms was a standard CBeebies Land Hotel Bugbies room or a themed room.
+The theme options are Swashbuckle, Octonauts, Postman Pat, Something Special or In the Night Garden.
 Ted has only a passing interest in those programmes so we plumped for the standard room which was £50 cheaper.
 Had there been a Hey Duggee room we may have been sorely tempted to go for the more expensive option!

 All the rooms sleep five plus a baby.
 There’s one double, one bunk bed and a third single which rolls out from under the bunk.
 A travel cot is provided for the baby.

 The room is laid out for families.
 Space is limited but well used.
 The main part of the room has a large window, making nice and light.
 The double bed is a decent size and comfortable.
 There is also a TV, desk and tea and coffee facilities for the adults.

 The middle part of the room is occupied by the bathroom and the area closest to the door is the kids’ area.
 The bunk beds are in their own alcove which is painted to make it as dark as possible to aid sleep.
 There is a fake window light which can be switched off at night or used as a night light.
 The room doesn’t have a door but is as separate as possible from the adult’s room.
 There are also a couple of toys in the bedroom.